 Chip - dissipating heat from the actual chip

 Boards - heat transfer from printed circuit board or chip to the electronic system or chassis.

 Systems - dissipating heat from the system or chassis to the system heat exchangers.

-Common methods is to use copper foils as heat spreaders from the chips.
-Copper or aluminium foils from the PCB, to realise effective heat transmission it is important to have high thermal conductivity over a large relative area with minimal interface thickness.
+Common methods are to use copper foils as heat spreaders from the chips.
+Copper or aluminium foils from the PCB, to realise effective heat transmission.
+It is important to have high thermal conductivity over a large relative area with minimal interface thickness.

 Good compression of the interface material is required to have optimum surface contact between the two substrates, this is termed “wet out” which is achieved under pressure.
 Good wet out prevents air-gaps which act as thermal barrier with very low conductivity, with the air-gaps filled by Pyro-Bond™ tape thermal dissipation is high.

 Optimum sustained surface contact is important in TIM when the two different substrates are joined good wet out and minimal air gaps are required, to prevent a thermal barrier or break.

 Pyro-Bond™ tapes have distinct advantages over other forms of interface materials such as silicones, thermal greases, putties and pastes.
 Putties, greases and pastes are not precise mediums and the amount and thickness applied are difficult to control, they also are not a fixing and bonding mechanism and have to be used in conjunction with a mechanical fixing which adds to assembly costs.
 Greases, putties and pastes are messy and difficult to work with and are variable in how they are applied as they flow and ooze.